eapowertools/qs-admin-playbook/docs/licensing/review_license_allocations.md

 ## Goal
 {:.no_toc}
-The goal of this activity is to evaluate license growth and needs using the built in "License Monitor" application.
+The goal of this activity is to evaluate license growth and needs using the built in **License Monitor** application.

 ## Table of Contents
 {:.no_toc}